An old adage goes, “Never meet your heroes” (as you’ll be disappointed); in this instance the same can be said for villains.

 The inexplicably luxurious Moroccan desert train pulls away, revealing our two newly minted star crossed lovers in the middle of nowhere.
 Apparently none of the railway officials or local authorities have any questions for the couple who were involved in the little “disagreement” in the dining car the night before, which destroyed 3 out of the 7 railway cars on that train, or in regards to the other involved passenger who has since gone missing.

-Cut to a small, long abandoned desert hut where the two are now standing, waiting, we know their waiting because Craig asks “This may be a long wait, are you having second thoughts?”
+Cut to a small, long abandoned desert hut where the two are now standing, along with their ridiculous amount of luggage, waiting, we know they’re waiting because Craig asks “This may be a long wait, are you having second thoughts?”
 A wait for what exactly?
 Last I remember they were heading to a fly spec on a map, to find and kill “him”.
 Now they’re waiting for a ride?
 What did they do?
 Ring ahead and say they were coming?
 “Yes, hello, secret desert SPECTRE installation?
 Yes I have a reservation to kill your leader and destroy your base, yes reservations for two at 10 AM, we have quite a bit of luggage, so please send a large car.”

 Craig is shown his room, (cell) it’s a fancy affair, mink lined with 4 star service (Dr. No), he looks out over the “base” which consists of various hydrogen tanks, radar dishes and a telescope (I guess Franz is a star gazer!).
 Turning back in to the room he spies the ridiculous sepia photo contained in his “guardianship envelope” from the apartment scene, but this one is in good condition revealing the young man whose face was obliterated by the comically placed hole is in fact Oberhauser!
 Oooh, mysteries abound!